JQ100/dynamiccalorietrackerfooddelivery/README.md

 # Todo
 - Hold knowledge sharing sessions.
 Record zoom videos.
     - How to start the server
-    - How to create your own branch and merge it to main
+    - How to use github
     - DB development
     - REST API
     - etc